Dr. Eric Oslund

 Research / Scholarly Activity

-Dr. Oslund’s research interests involve multiple aspects of reading and data-based decision making in educational settings.
+Dr. Oslund’s research interests involve multiple aspects of reading and data-informed decision-making in educational settings.
 His initial work focused on early reading intervention and instruction in a response-to-intervention framework.
 In addition to effective instruction, he examined how various student assessments (e.g., benchmarks, progress monitoring, CBMs, CEMs) can be best utilized to make data-based instructional decisions to maximize student learning.
-His work ...
+His wo...

 Dr. Oslund’s work has also focused on adolescent reading comprehension and vocabulary knowledge.
 Specifically, he has examined the complex relationship among the multiple skills involved in the reading process (e.g., fluency, vocabulary knowledge, inferencing) and their relation to reading comprehension from both theoretical and applied orientations.
-In addition, he has used advanced statistical modeling to design, evaluate, and better understand educational measures and decision making.
+In addition, he has utilized advanced statistical modeling to design, evaluate, and gain a deeper understanding of educational measures and decision-informed decision-making.

-Across these areas of research, Dr. Oslund has focused on the interaction of reading processes and student characteristics such as language status and proficiency, social-economic status, and student risk factors.
-He specializes in using advanced statistical modeling to examine the complexity and intersection of reading, student characteristics, and measurement with the ultimate goal of helping students become better readers.
+Across these areas of research, Dr. Oslund has focused on the interaction of reading processes and student characteristics such as language status and proficiency, socioeconomic status, and student risk factors.
+He specializes in using advanced statistical modeling to examine the complexity and intersection of reading, student characteristics, and measurement with the ultimate goal of helping students become better readers and teachers become better at making data-informed decisions.

 In the Media